samuel-Kurabachew/Dog-breed-classifier/README.md

 through this pre-trained feature extractor we can add one or more linear layers at the end which will act as a final classifier.

 As seen from the notebook the classifier implemented from scratch have an accuracy of 11% with 20 epoch (full training cycle).
 But with transfer learning running for 5 epoch, we can get as high as 69% score.
-This accuracy can be better and reach upto 90 - 99% if trained for more cycles.
+This accuracy can be better and reach upto 90 - 99% if trained with more parameter tuning.